michellepealo/library/ecs-supplements/unit-4-microbit/2-input.md

 ## Summary

-In this lesson, students will learn how to make interactive programs using input event blocks, the MakeCode development tool, and the Micro:Bit microcontroller.
-Students will work collaboratively to explore different methods of providing input to the Micro:Bit, and will create a “fidget cube” puzzle box prototype which will serve as a starting point for their “lockbox” puzzles (see [Conditionals with Micro:Bit](/library/browse/ecs-supplements/unit-4-microbit/4-conditionals) for the “lockbox” project description).
+In this lesson, students will learn how to make interactive programs using input event blocks, the MakeCode development tool, and the Micro\:Bit microcontroller.
+Students will work collaboratively to explore different methods of providing input to the Micro\:Bit, and will create a “fidget cube” puzzle box prototype which will serve as a starting point for their “lockbox” puzzles (see [Conditionals with Micro\:Bit](/library/browse/ecs-supplements/unit-4-microbit/4-conditionals) for the “lockbox” project description).

 > Note: The “Fidget Cube” Lockbox Puzzle Prototype project is adapted from the Algorithms lesson from Microsoft’s CS Intro curriculum (with permission).
 You can [view the CS Intro curriculum here](https://makecode.microbit.org/courses/csintro/algorithms).